oracle/terraform-provider-oci/website/docs/r/dns_record.html.markdown

 ---
-subcategory: "Dns"
+subcategory: "DNS"
 layout: "oci"
 page_title: "Oracle Cloud Infrastructure: oci_dns_record"
 sidebar_current: "docs-oci-resource-dns-record"
 description: |-
-  Provides the Record resource in Oracle Cloud Infrastructure Dns service
+  Provides the Record resource in Oracle Cloud Infrastructure DNS service
 ---

 # oci_dns_record

 **Deprecated.
 Use [oci_dns_rrset](https://registry.terraform.io/providers/hashicorp/oci/latest/docs/resources/dns_rrset) instead.**

-This resource provides the Record resource in Oracle Cloud Infrastructure Dns service.
+This resource provides the Record resource in Oracle Cloud Infrastructure DNS service.

 Replaces records in the specified zone with the records specified in the request body.
 If a specified record does not exist, it will be created.